 Where is it?
 Off U.S. Route 285 in Clear Creek County, west of Denver.
 It is a bit of a detour off the highway but it’s worth it.
 It also links the popular Interstate 70 with Highway 285, making it not only a pretty ride but useful.

 Road conditions: The road is paved and does not require four-wheel drive.
 The pass is not maintained in the winter, though, so after a big snow, it might be closed.
+Call the Guanella Pass Road Information Line at (303) 679-2300, extension 2, to check the status.
 Make sure you check road conditions before heading out.
 Views year-round are beautiful for different reasons.

 In the fall, you can see the changing colors of the leaves.
 In the springtime, the colorful wildflowers are stunning.
 In the summer, the green trees and grass play off Colorado's notoriously bright blue skies.
 In the winter, a serene blanket of white snow covers the ground.

 Length of trip: 22 miles, about one hour (or longer, depending on how many stops you take).

 The journey: The pass brings you between two watersheds: South Platte and Clear Creek.
 You will travel through spruce and aspen groves, along creeks until you hit timberline (that’s where trees stop growing due to altitude).
 Here, you will be able to see precious tundra.
 The tundra is fragile, so only used marked trails to traverse it.
 Never walk on the tundra itself.

 The weather will grow chillier as you get higher, so even in summer, dress in layers if you want to get out of the car to explore.
 At the top, you will find historic, old mining spots and the stunning Victorian towns of Georgetown and Silver Plume.
 In these areas, you can find many historical sites and attractions, as well as all levels of great trails for hiking, from relaxed to adventurous.